 Sun-Thur 10am-1am / Fri-Sat 10am-2am

 Located on the Tiber river, Baja is unique in its setting and vibe.
 Its motto is “the river experience” which is fitting seeing how you will be sipping your drink while on a boat!
 Great for a drink either before or after dinner, Baja is the place you want to be if you’re looking for good music, fresh produce to nibble on, and a cocktail to seal the deal.
 Make your way to Baja directly from Piazza del Popolo, perhaps after you’ve enjoyed the sunset from the Pincio!

 Via Margutta, 1b

 Tue-Sun 1pm-3pm, 7pm-10.30pm

 In an elegant setting close to the upscale Via del Babuino, you will find Babette.
 A charming restaurant that fits the street it is on, Babette offers a variety of Mediterranean dishes based on secret family recipes along with typical roman options.
-With a classic design inside and its close proximity to the Spanish Steps, Babette is a safe go-to when it comes to lunch and/or dinner.
-With a menu that is always changing, you might want to consider visiting Babette more than once.
+A discreet, quiet and intimate atmosphere, far from noise and confusion, despite being a stone’s throw from Piazza del Popolo in the corner of the historic Via Margutta.
+Open for breakfast, lunch, aperitif and dinner.

 Piazza di Spagna, 23